Max12121/Vision/README.md

     },
 },
 ```
-The `^` and `$` are regular expression operators used to make sure the matched key is exactly "jQuery" and not for instance "aaajQuerybbb".
+The `^` and `$` symbols are regular expression operators used to make sure the matched key is exactly "jQuery" and not for instance "aaajQuerybbb".
 </details>

 ---